TAX RETURN GUIDANCE FOR FOSTER CARERS 2018

 I’m a registered foster carer, but I don’t currently have any placements.
 Do I have to do this?

 Yes, being registered as self employed is a legal requirement in the UK, even for those carers who don’t currently have a placement, and whether or not you have any tax to pay.
 This is in order for you to be eligible for the specialist tax scheme known as the Qualifying Care Relief (QCR) which has been put together especially for carers.
-We’d recommend that you register as being self employed as soon as you become a registered foster carer to ensure you don’t end up having problems later on.
+We’d recommend that you register as being self-employed as soon as you become a registered foster carer.

 What is Qualifying Care Relief (QCR)?

 QCR is the tax scheme that has been developed specifically for foster carers.
 The method works out your qualifying amount for tax, which is the amount of income you’re allowed to earn from your caring prior to becoming liable to pay tax on the earnings.
-Your Qualifying Care Relief amount is dependant upon a number of things that are unique to you and your fostering circumstances, and are substantially more generous than the usual self employment tax payable for other careers, meaning foster carers often benefit substantially from significantly lower tax payments.
+Your Qualifying Care Relief amount is dependant upon several things that are unique to you and your fostering circumstances.
+They are substantially more generous than the usual self employment tax payable for other careers, meaning foster carers often benefit substantially from significantly lower tax payments.

 Can my fostering agency do this for me?

-Unfortunately, your fostering agency isn’t able to either register for self assessment tax on your behalf, or calculate your tax due.
-They can, however, provide you with assistance in finding the relevant resources and help to make the process as easy as possible for you.
-If you’re unsure, then speak to your fostering agency to see if they can offer you guidance, but they can’t complete the process on your behalf.
+Unfortunately, your fostering agency isn’t able to register for self assessment tax on your behalf, or calculate your tax due.
+They can, however, provide you with assistance in finding relevant resources to make the process as easy as possible.
+If you’re unsure, then speak to your fostering agency to see if they can offer you guidance.
+Unfortunately, they can’t complete the process on your behalf.

 My foster child has just turned 18 but is still living with us.
 Are we still entitled to use the Qualifying Care Relief tax scheme?

-Yes, the QCR tax system can also be used in some other circumstances, and one of the most common is where a child has remained with their foster family after the age of 18, most often referred to as ‘Continuing Care’.
+Yes, the QCR tax system can also be used in some other circumstances.
+Usually, this is where a child has remained with their foster family after the age of 18, most often referred to as ‘Continuing Care’.

 Is the process the same if I foster with a local authority?

-Yes, the process of working out your tax and the systems involved are the same whether you’re with a local authority or a private fostering agency.
+Yes, working out your tax is the same whether you’re with a local authority or a private fostering agency.

 I’m a foster carer, but I also have a part time job.
 Will this impact my tax threshold?

 No, your qualifying amount for your foster caring income will not be effected by your job.
-Your personal tax threshold will apply to your regular job, and your qualifying amount for your foster caring will apply to your foster care payments only.
+Your personal tax threshold will apply to your regular job.
+Your qualifying amount for your foster caring will apply to your foster care payments only.
 If you are under the threshold on both counts, then you will have no tax to pay.

-If you have any trouble with calculations, or are wondering where to go to for help and advice, contact your fostering agency in the first instance, they should be able to give you the guidance that you need.
+If you have any trouble, or are wondering where to go to for help and advice, contact your fostering agency.
+They should be able to give you the guidance that you need.